Meyniel's conjecture holds for random graphs: Sparse case---deterministic result

 The cops' strategy is, in general, to keep the robber at vulnerable positions.
 Observe that whether or not $v_i$ is vulnerable depends not only on $v_i$ and the initial (random) placement of team $(i-1)$ of cops, but also on the choices of strategies for the earlier teams of cops.
 The robber can see all the cops right from the first move of the game, and, by choosing appropriate steps, can potentially create many different possibilities for the set $S_{i-1}$.
 If any of these makes it possible to reach a $v_i$ that is not vulnerable, the cops' general strategy fails.
 So we have to be careful in defining and analysing the cops' strategy.

 For $u_1, u_2, \ldots , u_i\in V$, define $(u_1, u_2, \ldots , u_i)$ to be a {\em robber strategy to round $i$} if the robber can feasibly cause $v_j$ to equal $u_j$ for $1\le j\le i$, given that the robber can see all the cops from the start and knows their complete strategy.
 To make the argument clearer, we develop the cops' strategy round by round.
 Given the teams of cops up to team $(i-1)$, assume we have defined a cop strategy for every robber strategy to round $(i-1)$.
 Now expose team $i$ of cops.
 For every robber strategy to round $i$, we will give a unique cop strategy for team $i$.
 If possible, the strategy makes $v_i$ vulnerable.
 Inductively, since there are $n^{\Theta(i)}$ possible robber strategies to round $(i-1)$, there are $n^{\Theta(i)}$ possible cop strategies using teams 1 to $(i-1)$, and hence $n^{\Theta(i)}$ possible sets $S_{i-1}$.
+Observe that if $v_{i_f}$ is vulnerable, the condition for the release of the final round of cops is immediately met.